-Monitor Confluent Platform topics
+Monitor Confluent Platform Topics with USM

 Configure topic reporting for large clusters